Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 end
 ```

-### Function
+***

-A function is a collection of code that performs a specific task.
+# Function

-You can put a function on a variable but don't put the name of the function only `function()`.
-And accessing it, put the variable name with a parentheses `()`, same works with Tables.
+A Function is a collection of code that performs a specific task.
+To create your custom Function type the `function` keyword followed by the name of the function, Example: `myFunc()`.
+And to declare your custom Function just type the name of the custom function, example shown below.

 If you want add more functionality to the function.
 You can add parameters, parameter are a special type of variable passed inside of the function.
-If called outside of the function it will cause an error or a Nil value.
+If called outside of the function it will cause an error or a `nil` value.

 Example:
 ```lua